All you need to know about joining OVO Energy or Boost

 (d) you must give us an up-to-date meter reading at least every 90 days (unless you have a smart meter and we receive readings automatically);

-(f) We aim to review your Direct Debit at least twice a year, to make sure you are paying enough to cover the energy you use, or offer to reduce your standard Direct Debit if we think you are paying too much.
+(f) we aim to review your Direct Debit at least twice a year, to make sure you are paying enough to cover the energy you use, or offer to reduce your standard Direct Debit if we think you are paying too much; and

 8.4 By signing up to or switching to one of our fixed plans or variable plans for prepayment meters, or being under a deemed contract with a prepayment meter, you’re required to have a prepayment meter and you’re agreeing by default to pay via your prepayment meter.
 There may be additional charges for choosing this payment method (for more details, see Boost website).

 8.5 We may run a credit check on you and the result of this credit check may mean you are not eligible to pay by your preferred method.
 If you’re eligible to pay by standard credit, your bill is due on the date shown on the bill and must be paid in full by that date.

 (a) the amount of security deposit will depend on your individual circumstances and the likely value of your monthly bill;